 Active Listening: The Skill That Makes People Open Up to You

-TL;DR: Active listening means listening to understand, not to reply.
+Active listening means listening to understand, not to reply.
 Use the Listen-Reflect-Ask cycle, resist the urge to fix or relate immediately, and give responses that prove you heard — not just waited.

 There's a specific feeling you get when someone is truly listening to you.
 Not just waiting for their turn, not half-watching the door, not formulating a response while you're still mid-sentence.
 Really listening.
 It feels rare because it is.